Erickvami/ClearMechanic/README.md

 Database Context

 The ApplicationDbContext class is responsible for managing the database connection and tracking entity changes.
 It uses Entity Framework Core to handle database operations and ensure consistency.

+## Frontend
+If want to see the UI that implements the current api you can access to the React ts repo https://github.com/Erickvami/clear-mechanic-portal